 If we’re headed for another recession, this is a company you want in your corner.
 Not only does it cushion your account from losses and recover faster, but it also pays a steady and secure dividend.

-In answer to my second question, you’re probably going to keep on keeping clean whether there’s a recession or not.
+To answer my second question, you’re probably going to continue keeping clean whether there’s a recession or not.
 And that’s why a company like Clorox is such a good bet.

 The S&P 500 dropped over 40%, but Clorox bottomed out at a 20% fall.
 And then it recovered very quickly from there.
 It was up nearly 20% by September 2010.

-And it’s paid a steady dividend for decades.
-Plus, it’s got a 41-year history of annual dividend increases.
+And it has paid a steady dividend for decades.
+Plus, it has a 41-year history of annual dividend increases.
 It even gave investors a raise in 2009.